choinker/art-finder/README.md

 On homepage let user toggle dark/light mode, select background color (lavender, lavenderblush) and select card background colors

+Authentication with real account (link the accounts to the Book version, Movie version? some kind of favorite media organizer)

 ENHANCEMENTS
 Card rows (groups?) instead of card columns to grow cards along a row instead of a column, prevents uneven columns towards bottom of searches

+Pagination for art, so you can scroll through more pages

+Massive headache with deploying to Heroku, the 'build' script that is run always said 'react-scripts' dependency not found, so it was trying to build the react-app /client/ using deps from the top level package.json, added a postheroku build script that cds into the client folder before building

+BUGS

+Heroku apps restart if they 'idle' for 30 mins? https://dev.to/unorthodev/prevent-your-app-from-idling-on-heroku-2lmc

+Only discovered info on why the site shut down from running `heroku logs` in console, try find a way to get better logging / analytics for free

 `
 {userViewed ? (